burcusayin/value-of-ml-models/README.md

-# rethinking-ml-models
+# Rethinking and Recomputing the Value of ML Models

-This repo includes **the companion code for the paper "Rethinking and Recomputing the Value of ML Models"**.
+This repo includes **the companion code for the paper "Rethinking and Recomputing the Value of Machine Learning Models"**.
 We provide different notebooks to use based on your task.
 In order to run the value analysis on your own <model,task> pair, you should have the required csv files for your data and a ".npy" formatted file of the confidence scores of your model on validation and test sets.

 We provide the notebook "_create_and_save_confidence_array.ipynb_" for an example of running a simple Logistic Regression model and saving its confidence outputs as a ".npy" file.
 Then, you can use either "_value_analysis_binary.ipynb_" or "_value_analysis_mclass.ipynb_" notebooks based on your classification task (binary or multi-class).